-Becoming a direct Getty Images contributor is almost impossible but with EyeEm it’s possible to do it.
+Becoming a Getty Images contributor is very difficult but with EyeEm it’s possible to do it.
 Find out if this Microstock agency is worth your time.

 Some people expect to make a lot of money in a short time but, as I have explained here, this is not possible.
-Still, others approach the microstock with little humility considering themselves the best photographers in the world just because they won some online photo contest.
-Obviously the microstock agencies have very different standards and the result is that after a brief period of enthusiasm they quit as well.
-Interestingly usually this category of “photographers” will blame the agencies of incompetence and will keep thinking that their pictures are amazing.
+Other people approach the microstock with little humility considering themselves the best photographers in the world just because they won some online photo contest.
+Obviously, microstock agencies have very different standards and the result is that after a brief period of enthusiasm, they quit as well.

 It seems like a very good agency, but is it really that good?
 Is it worth trying it?
 Here are my opinions based on my experience with this agency.